autonifai/fullstack-take-home-test/README.md

 > Take Home Test for fullstack candidates to Autonifai

 ## Hello! 👋
 Hello, there!
 Welcome to Autonifai and to our Take Home Test.
-We're excited to have you going thru our recruiting process, hope you enjoy it! :)
+We're excited to have you going through our recruiting process, hope you enjoy it! :)

 ## What are you required to do?
-- Build a validation console for invoices
+- Build the Frontend for a validation console for invoices
 - Increment the backend with any new endpoints required to deliver the required features

 As you know, Autonifai provides automation solutions for accounting and finance teams.
 Validating invoices takes up a considerable amount of time of our users, and we want to make their lives easier with an easy to use app.